 Public schools may not inculcate or inhibit religion.
 Schools must be places where religion and religious conviction are treated with fairness and respect.
 The District upholds the First Amendment when it protects the religious liberty rights of students of all faiths and students who profess no faith.
 Schools also demonstrate fairness when they ensure that the curriculum includes study about religion, where appropriate, as an important part of a complete education.

 The Governing Board recognizes that students’ education would be incomplete without an understanding of the role of religion in history.
 It is both proper and important for teachers to objectively discuss the influences of various religions, using religious words and symbols to illustrate their relationship with society, literature, or the arts.
 The Board expects that such instruction will identify principles common to many religions and foster respect for the multiple creeds practiced by the peoples of the world.

 In order to respect each student’s individual right to freedom of religious practice, religious indoctrination is forbidden in public schools.
 Instruction about religion must not favor, promote, or demean the beliefs or customs of any particular religion or sect, or those who hold no religious beliefs.
 Staff should be highly sensitive to their obligation not to interfere with the religious development of any student in whatever tradition the student embraces.

 Staff shall not endorse, encourage, or solicit religious or antireligious expression or activities among students.
 They shall not lead students in prayer or participate in student-initiated prayer.
-However, staff shall not prohibit or discourage any student from praying or otherwise expressing his/her religious belief as long as this does not disrupt the classroom or the educational environment; nor shall staff make any student a captive audience to prayer.
+However, staff shall not prohibit or discourage any student from praying or otherwise expressing their religious belief as long as this does not disrupt the classroom or the educational environment; nor shall staff make any student a captive audience to prayer.

 Students may express their beliefs about religion in their homework, artwork, and other written and oral reports if the expression is germane to the assignment.
 Such work shall be judged by ordinary academic standards, free of discrimination based on religious content.